‘It’s only February, and I think I’ve already seen the show of the year’: Carissa Lee on the scorching music theatre work Barbara and the Camp Dogs

 As we enter the Merlyn Theatre we’re greeted with loud red carpet, the kind that those of us who grew up in the country have all seen at our local RSL or footy clubs.
 There’s Aussie rock playing in the background, bringing me back to when my mum used to sing in pubs, with classics from INXS and Baby Animals.
 Some audience members are sitting at small bar tables on the stage itself, or in a front row of gorgeous old armchairs, and I have some serious seating envy.
 While we wait for the show to start, the energy of so much chattering mob in a room fills me with happiness.
 There are familiar black faces, excited for the show, watching the all-female band (Sorcha Albuquerque, Jessica Dunn, and Michelle Vincent) tune up on stage.
 It feels like the many times I’ve waited in a mosh pit for a band.

 Stephen Curtis’ set is a proper feast for the eyes.
 A velvet red corner couch reminds me of the green one we had when I was little.
 The couch cushions get used as props in the performance, representing a patron Barbara is punching the crap out of during a bar fight, or laid down on a coffee table as their ill mother in hospital.
 The backdrop behind the band is a large blackboard with a large scrawled ‘Camp Dogs’, alongside happy hour prices and other bits and pieces.
-A small section of stage that levitates behind the band, to represent the motorbike and its sidecar the sisters use to travel between Darwin and the Kimberley.
+A small section of stage that levitates behind the band, to represent the motorbike and its sidecar the sisters use to travel between Darwin and Katherine.

 The show opens with a welcome to country sung in language by Wurundjeri woman Chenile Chandler, which is beautiful.
 Mostly these things are said in English, but I really loved that this one wasn’t, because everyone in the audience knew what it meant.
 Then Yovich and Crombie jumped on stage like they owned it and belted out their first song.
 The audience, already well primed, responded with hoots, whistles and applause.